bastoscostadavi/llm-moral-susceptibility/README.md

 ```

 To use xAI Grok-4-Fast, set `XAI_API_KEY` and select “xAI Grok-4-Fast” from the interactive menu (works in both persona and self runners).
 The preset uses `max_tokens=2` to keep outputs short.

+To run GPT-5 through OpenRouter, configure the API variables above and select
+“OpenRouter GPT-5” when prompted (or pass
+`--model-type openrouter --model-name openai/gpt-5` on the CLI).
+The preset uses
+`max_tokens=8` with a conservative temperature; adjust `model_kwargs` in
+`run_mfq_experiment.py` if you need different decoding parameters.

 For GPT‑5 family with minimal reasoning, select either “OpenAI GPT‑5 (minimal reasoning)” or “OpenAI GPT‑5 Mini (minimal reasoning)”.
 These use the Responses API and `reasoning: {effort: "minimal"}`.